 - Ghost Trick's titular ghost tricks are granted upon death under a certain condition.
 The recipient's soul is free to move around between objects, and among several possible ghost powers like object manipulation, there's the ability to go back in time 4 minutes before someone's death in order to avert it.
 This doesn't work on the recipient's own body of course.

-- Ryu's dragon transformation in Breath of Fire: Dragon Quarter is firstly activated when Bosch stabs him.
+- In Breath of Fire: Dragon Quarter, Ryu's dragon transformation is firstly activated when Bosch stabs him.

 - Bravely Default includes the unlockable Dark Knight ability "See you in hell!", a quadruple-powered multitargeted attack which triggers upon the defeat of the user, and which cannot combo with Reraise.
 Be thankful the enemy dark knight doesn't have it equipped.